 • June 27, 10:00 - 11:30 AM Pacific

 This program provides flexibility and accountability: watch classes and write stories on your own time, while getting the challenge of meeting deadlines.
-Plus, giving and receiving feedback strengthens your storytelling skills—refining your ability to identify key elements that make stories stick with you.
+Plus, giving and receiving feedback strengthens your storytelling skills—refining your ability to identify key elements that make stories stick with readers.

 Whether you're looking to polish your flash fiction skills, connect with other writers, or enjoy the thrill of weekly creative challenges, join the Flash Fiction Groups and write with us this summer!